-Charles Tisdale was born in rural Athens, Alabama on November 7, 1926, one of a family of seventeen children.
-American to the core, his father Thomas Jefferson Tisdale, worked farmland until the property was lost in the Great Depression of the 1930s.
+Charles Wesley Tisdale was born in rural Athens, Alabama on November 7, 1926, he was one of a family of eighteen children.
+Tisdale always wanted to be a newspaperman and began living that dream early: At age 7, he was working at a newspaper, pouring lead into molds in Linotype machines.
+An American to his core, his father Thomas Jefferson Tisdale, was a sharecropper.
 Thereafter, he supported his family through day jobs and yard work.
 Charles Tisdale remembers his father as a poet and songwriter, an intellectual who read three newspapers every day.
 Charles Tisdale’s mother, Winnie, was “a stern and courageous woman.”
 She insisted that her children stand up for their rights.
 She was a fierce defender of the family who “would shoot in a minute.”

 The paper encouraged discourse and critical debate and understood the importance of giving a voice to community ideas in his column Tisdale’s Topics.

-Harlem World has remained fiercely proud of its history and heritage and our commitment to maintaining excellence has always been at the heart of what we do.
+Harlem World has remained fiercely proud of its heritage, its independence, and its commitment to living its best life in Harlem is at the heart of what we do.

 Facts About Harlem World Magazine

 • Our first Harlem World Magazine Talks hosted by Harlem leaders, legends and trailblazers.
 Watch for more Harlem World Magazine Talks concerts coming soon.